4 Days on Capri: A Journal of Lemons, Switchbacks, and Overpriced Espresso

 7:30 AM — Walking the quiet streets

-Capri before 10 AM, after the day-trippers haven't arrived, is a different island.
+Capri before 10 AM, before the day-trippers arrive, is a different island.
 Quiet.
-The shopkeepers hosing down their storefronts.
-Cats sleeping on warm stone.
+Shopkeepers hosing down their storefronts.
+Cats asleep on warm stone.
 The smell of fresh bread and lemon.

 Staying overnight changes everything.
 Day-trippers flood the island 10AM-4PM.
 Before and after, Capri belongs to the people who live here.